zwarshavsky/DS-Unit-3-Sprint-1-Software-Engineering/zhenya_warshavsky_unit_3_sprint_1_sprint_challenge/Zhenya_responses.md

 in the code.

-We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
-How could containers help us improve this situation?
-Docker can run their own environments they are separate from the operating system.

 # Response for #7 / Part 2

 * Docker is becoming an industry standard for the current state of the web / integrated multi-screen experiences,